-Although economic relationships are often nonlinear, characterized for instance by the presence of regime-specific behaviour such as the display of different dynamics depending on the phases of the business cycle, the statistical concept of cointegration as originally defined aimed to refer solely to linear combinations of variables linked through a long-run equilibrium relationship.
-In this paper our objective is to propose a test for assessing the presence of regime-specific nonlinearities within cointegrating relationships.
-Although the idea of extending the concept of cointegration to a nonlinear framework is not new (see Granger and Terasvirta, 1993; Granger, 1995; Balke and Fomby, 1997; Hansen and Seo, 2002; Seo, 2004; Kapetanios, Shin and Snell, 2004), nonlinearities in this context have been only understood to affect the adjustment process to equilibrium while the equilibrium relationship itself has typically been taken to be represented by a single and linear regression model.
+Although economic relationships are often nonlinear, characterised for instance by the presence of regime specific behaviour such as the display of different dynamics depending on the phases of the business cycle, the statistical concept of cointegration as originally defined aimed to refer solely to linear combinations of variables linked through a long run equilibrium relationship.
+In this paper our objective is to propose a test for assessing the presence of regime specific nonlinearities within cointegrating relationships.
+Although the idea of extending the concept of cointegration to a nonlinear framework is not new (see Granger and Terasvirta (1993), Granger (1995), Balke and Fomby (1997), Hansen and Seo (2002), Seo (2004), Kapetanios, Shin and Snell (2004) amongst numerous others), nonlinearities in this context have been only understood to affect the adjustment process to equilibrium while the equilibrium relationship itself has typically been taken to be represented by a single and linear regression model.

-The type of nonlinearity we propose to work with instead involves introducing regime-specific behaviour within the long-run equilibrium relationship itself.
-More specifically, we propose introducing threshold-type effects to model the possibility that the relationship linking the nonstationary variables undergoes regime switches.
+The type of nonlinearity we propose to work with instead involves introducing regime specific behaviour within the long run equilibrium relationship itself.
+More specifically, we propose to introduce threshold type effects to model the possibility that the relationship linking the nonstationary variables undergoes regime switches.
 Such threshold effects lead to cointegrating regressions that are piecewise linear, separated according to the magnitude of a threshold variable which triggers the regime switches.
-Unlike Markov-switching type of nonlinearities where an unobservable state governs regime switches, our analysis exclusively focuses on nonlinearities induced by observable factors, possibly dictated by economic theory and that are assumed to be stationary throughout (e.g. growth rate in the economy, or the term structure of interest rates).
-In addition to offering an intuitive way of capturing economically meaningful nonlinearities, models with threshold effects are also straightforward to estimate by simple least squares methods or their variants, which is a considerable advantage in the present context.
-Although the multitude of alternative nonlinear specifications designed to capture regimeswitching behaviour may suggest that the threshold family of models is only a narrow subset, especially given the fact that economic theory is often silent about the specific type of nonlinearity that may characterize the linkages among economic variables, Petruccelli (1992) has also shown that threshold specifications may be viewed as an approximation to a more general class of nonlinear models.
+Unlike Markov-Switching type of nonlinearities where an unobservable state governs regime switches, our analysis exclusively focuses on nonlinearities induced by observable factors, possibly dictated by economic theory and that are assumed to be stationary throughout (e.g. growth rate in the economy, term structure of interest rates).
+In addition to offering an intuitive way of capturing economically meaningful nonlinearities, models with threshold effects are also straightforward to estimate by simple least squares methods or their variants which is a considerable advantage in the present context.
+Although the multitude of alternative nonlinear specifications designed to capture regime switching behaviour may suggest that the threshold family of models is only a narrow subset, especially given the fact that economic theory is often silent about the specific type of nonlinearity that may characterise the linkages among economic variables, Petruccelli (1992) has also shown that threshold specifications may be viewed as an approximation to a more general class of nonlinear models.

-Having inference tools designed to assess the presence of nonlinearities within a cointegrating regression is particularly important in applied work, unlike the case where the nonlinearities are introduced solely within the adjustment process to equilibrium.
-For instance, omitting the presence of nonlinear components such as threshold effects in long-run equilibrium, relationships themselves will lead to misleading interpretations of equilibrium relationships because the cointegrating vector will no longer be consistently estimated.
-Given the importance of threshold effects documented in the economics literature (see, for instance, Kanbur, 2005, and references therein) and the fact that cointegrating regressions can be viewed as a statistical counterpart to the notion of a long-run equilibrium linking two or more variables, we also conjecture that the econometric framework we focus on in this paper may provide a useful statistical environment for modelling the notion of switching or multiple long-run equilibria.
-The literature on animal spirits, for instance (Howitt and McAffee, 1992) suggests instances where some extraneous random variable such as a confidence indicator may cause macroeconomic variables to switch across different paths.
+Having inference tools designed to assess the presence of nonlinearities within a cointegrating regression is particularly important in applied work.
+Unlike the case where the nonlinearities are introduced solely within the adjustment process to equilibrium for instance, omitting the presence of nonlinear components such as threshold effects in long run equilibrium relationships themselves will lead to misleading interpretations of equilibrium relationships since the cointegrating vector will no longer be consistently estimated.
+Given the importance of threshold effects documented in the economics literature (see for instance Kanbur (2005) and references therein) and the fact that cointegrating regressions can be viewed as a statistical counterpart to the notion of a long run equilibrium linking two or more variables, we also conjecture that the econometric framework we focus on in this paper may provide a useful statistical environment for modelling the notion of switching or multiple long run equilibria.
+The literature on animal spirits for instance (Howitt and McAffee (1992)) suggests instances where some extraneous random variable such as a confidence indicator may cause macroeconomic variables to switch across different paths.